ppai2971/ppai2971/README.md

 ## Hi there! 🐢

 Nice to meet you.
 My name is Preethi and I'm a senior at the University of Maryland, College Park studying Computer Science with a double major in Linguistics.
-This summer I'm a network engineering intern at OneMain Financial.

 Feel free to reach out to me:
 - (university email) [ppai12@umd.edu](ppai12@umd.edu)